bogomirov/keyboard-shortcuts/README.md

 Start -> Control Panel -> Personalization -> Desktop Background
 ```

-and browse to the folder where are the background images provided by the project:
+and browse to the folder where are the background images, as installed above:

 ```
 C:\users\<your-user-name>\AppData\Local\keyboard-shortcuts\backgrounds